 ANTI-BULLYING at N.C.J.S

 At NCJS we have 2 designated Anti-Bullying Officers.
 They are: Mrs Driver (Head teacher), Mr Goodman (Deputy Headteacher).
-Mrs Christine Green (Governor) is our designated Governor for anti-bullying.
+Mr Mark Long (Governor) is our designated Governor for anti-bullying.

 To ensure all pupils are supported, we use THE STOP Campaign: Preventing and tackling bullying in Derbyshire.
 Our latest policy has been written in consultation with parents and pupils.
 There is a child-friendly version for all our pupils.